EricWay1024/GoldenDictHistoryEnhancer/README.md

 ## Learning on day 1 morning

 There is a list for every day.
 The default list is the automatically generated N words.
 These N words are generated at runtime.
-They will not include words that have appeared in past learning list, but may include those that have appeared in the history list (namely, the words you looked up for but did not formally learn).
+They will not include words that have appeared in past learning list, but will include those that have appeared in the history list (namely, the words you looked up for but did not formally learn).
+In fact, these words will be given a higher priority when the list is generated.

 After first import in the morning, the history list will be only these N words.
 You should follow these steps: